krakerz/EmbyMedia-WebhookReceiver/README.md

 4. Add tests for new functionality
 5. Submit a pull request

+## Disclaimer

+This repo created with Ai helps, fork it and modify it by yourself to make it suit for you.

 ## License

 This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).